Google Ads audit: How to make the most of PPC campaigns

 2. Review your account and campaign settings

-Now it’s time to go through the entire Google Ads account and review its structure and campaign settings.
+Go through the entire Google Ads account and review its structure and campaign settings.

-You should consider the following: Do you have too many separate campaigns?
+Consider the following: Do you have too many separate campaigns?
 Do the ad groups within each campaign still make sense, or should you restructure them based on different criteria?
-Does the search query mix for each ad group point at the need for additional ad groups or a merging of some?
+Does the search-query mix for each ad group point to the need for additional ad groups or a merger of some?

-Here you can also review targeting settings like which devices and locations you’re addressing with your ads.
+Here you can also review targeting settings, like which devices and locations you’re addressing with your ads.

 It’s hard to get things 100% right the first time you set up your Google Ads account.
-Reviewing historical performance data will help you fine-tune the campaign settings and optimize your ads further for more effective and efficient paid search.
+Reviewing historical performance data will help you fine-tune campaign settings and optimize your ads for more effective and efficient paid search.

 3. Break down the Google Quality Score